Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Modelling/ModellingMethods.md

 The time dependent behaviour of capacitors is given as

-$I(t) = CdV/dt$ Where I is analogous to q and V is analagous to T. Using a numerical difference scheme, the time evolution of the water temperature can then be determined.
+$I(t) = C \times dV/dt$ Where I is analogous to q and V is analagous to T. Using a numerical difference scheme, the time evolution of the water temperature can then be determined.
 The "steady state" condition is reached either when a maximum time is reached, or when the rate of change of temperature crosses a minimum threshold.

 ## Drying Characteristics